grafana/loki/docs/sources/clients/promtail/_index.md

 Promtail is an agent which ships the contents of local logs to a private Grafana Loki instance or [Grafana Cloud](/oss/loki).
-It is usually deployed to every machine that has applications needed to be monitored.
+It is usually deployed to every machine that runs applications which need to be monitored.

 It primarily: